Odisha: Naveen Patnaik sworn in as chief minister for fifth straight term

 The Biju Janata Dal came back to power last week after winning 112 of 146 Assembly seats while it secured only 12 Lok Sabha constituencies, down from 20 in the 2014 General Elections.
 The Bharatiya Janata Party, meanwhile, made inroads in the state and won 12 Lok Sabha seats, up from one in 2014, and saw its tally in the Assembly rise to 23, an increase of 13 constituencies.

-Governor Ganeshi Lal appointed on Tuesday appointed Ranendra Pratap Swain, Bikram Keshari Arukha, Prafulla Mallick, Niranjan Pujari, Padmanabh Behera, Pratap Jena, Arun Kumar Sahoo, Sudam Marandi, Sushant Singh, Naba Kishore Das, and Tukuni Sahu cabinet ministers on Patnaik’s recommendation, PTI reported quoting a communique from the Raj Bhavan.
+“Congratulations to Shri Naveen Patnaik ji on taking oath as Odisha’s Chief Minister,” Prime Minister Narendra Modi tweeted.
+“Best wishes to him and his team in fulfilling the people’s aspirations.
+I assure complete cooperation from the Centre in working for Odisha’s progress.”

-Nine ministers of state are also expected to be sworn in.
-They are Ashok Chandra Panda, Sameer Ranjan Dash, Jyoti Prakash Panigrahi, Dibya Shankar Mishra, Premananda Nayak, Raghunandan Das, Padmini Dian, Tusharkanti Behera and Jagannath Saraka.
+Governor Ganeshi Lal appointed on Tuesday appointed Ranendra Pratap Swain, Bikram Keshari Arukha, Prafulla Mallick, Niranjan Pujari, Padmanabh Behera, Pratap Jena, Arun Kumar Sahoo, Sudam Marandi, Sushant Singh, Naba Kishore Das, and Tukuni Sahu cabinet ministers on Patnaik’s recommendation, PTI reported, quoting a Raj Bhavan communique.

 The strength of the council of ministers in Odisha is 21, including the chief minister.
 This is less than 15% of the strength of the Assembly as prescribed by the Sarkaria Commission.